Alexander Dennis Enviro500 MMC: New bodywork

 Later in 2014, Alexander Dennis unveiled the second generation Enviro500 MMC in North America, with a new design of bodywork similar with the Enviro400 MMC launched earlier that year, featuring rounded top edges and a vertically oriented headlamp cluster.
 This bodywork design was also adopted by the Enviro500s built for Hong Kong since 2015.

 Two versions of the new bodywork Enviro500 have been developed for the North American market: the standard 4.1 m height model with a length of 12.9 m, and a new, lower-height 3.9 m Super-Lo variant with a longer length of 13.8 m, designed for high-capacity, interurban transport.

+Electric variant

 Alexander Dennis announced the launch of the Enviro500EV battery electric bus in 2021, initially launched for the North American market as the Enviro500EV CHARGE.
 The Enviro500EV, seating 130 passengers and sharing components with the 2-axle Enviro400FCEV developed for the UK market, is equipped with a 648 kWh battery and will feature a refreshed exterior design in line with both the UK market's Enviro400EV and Enviro100EV buses.
+The first production Enviro500EV was delivered to Kowloon Motor Bus of Hong Kong as part of an order for ten of the type in April 2023, with the first of a fleet of 35 commencing delivery to MTR Bus from late 2024 onwards.